Alfred Packer: Discovery of the bodies

 The following August, the site of the incident was found by John A. Randolph, an illustrator who worked for Harper's Weekly magazine.
-He discovered all five of the bodies at the foot of Slumgullion Pass, two miles southeast of Lake City, Colorado, in a pine-shaded gulch skirted by hemlock trees.
+He discovered all five of the bodies at the foot of Slumgullion Pass, two miles southeast of Lake City, Colorado, in a pine-shaded gulch.
 They lay above the Lake Fork of the Gunnison River, now known colloquially as Dead Man's Gulch, which matched the description of where Packer had originally claimed that only Bell was killed.
 The snow that had been covering the bodies and campsite had melted in the intervening four months.
 Randolph sketched the scene as he found it, and then alerted authorities in nearby Lake City.
 The story was covered two months later in the October 17, 1874, edition of Harper's Weekly, and included his illustration of the site.

 The local coroner and law enforcement set out for the site along with about 20 volunteers and discovered the bodies of all five men in various states of decomposition, having been left to the elements and animals for four months.
 First responders to the site noted that it appeared that "extreme violence" had befallen the men.
 Frank Miller's head was missing entirely from the campsite; his and Israel Swan's corpses had been considerably worked upon by scavengers and were little more than scattered bones.
 Israel's skull had a jagged chunk missing out of it.
 The bodies of George Noon and James Humphrey were largely flayed torsos of rotting viscera, attached to skeletal legs, but with intact and bearded faces, with Humphrey's face being slightly more decayed than Noon's.
 They had received blows to the head, the shape indicating perhaps a hatchet, and their bodies had noticeable broken bones.
 Shannon Bell lay with largely skeletal legs splayed and arms to his sides that were crudely cut to their bones leading to hands that were still fully skinned.
 His remaining corpse was a mass of viscera encased in an almost wholly flayed torso.
 His face was still wearing a thick red beard and bushy hair.
 The lack of noticeable decay in his face suggested that he had been the last to die.
 The top of Bell's skull had been ripped open.
 The three men whose bodies were still intact, or partly intact, had flesh and muscle excised from choice and meaty locations; no attempt had been made to consume bone marrow or any organs at all.